dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is not an error for the body of a `late` field to reference `this`.

-It is an error for a formal parameter to be declared `late`.
+It is an error for a variable to be declared as `late` in any of the following
+positions: in a formal parameter list of any kind; in a catch clause; in the variable binding section of a c-style `for` loop, a `for in` loop, an `await for` loop, or a `for element` in a collection literal.

+It is an error for the initializer expression of a `late` local variable to use a prefix `await` expression.

+It is an error for a class with a `const` constructor to have a `late final` field.

 It is not a compile time error to write to a `final` variable if that variable is declared `late` and does not have an initializer.